nokotamustang/OpenGL3DEngines/README.md

 In an ideal situation, we would send all data in matrices to the shader, and then render all objects in one go with minimal value changes to the shader program.

-The caveat of this approach is a shadow map is needed per loght source that you want to model.
+The caveat of this approach is a shadow map is needed per light source that you want to model.
 I create a global light (the sun) with a shadow map for it and I create a second shadow map for a flash light positioned from the camera.
 Press `f` to toggle this light source.
 Press `f2` to toggle the global light source.

-I created a debug view that shows the lights in a really weired way, press `f4` to toggle, and the `mouse wheel` will add or remove ambient lighting to the scene.
+I created a debug view that shows the lights in a really weird way, press `f4` to toggle, and the `mouse wheel` will add or remove ambient lighting to the scene.

 ## 3.a cook-torrance - Cook-Torrance